Question Period Notes

 What is the government doing to deliver on its promise to provide early retirement for frontline safety and security workers?

-Following the modernization the Official Languages Act in 2023, what is the President of the Treasury Board doing to support official languages in Canada?
+Following the modernization of the Official Languages Act in 2023, what is the President of the Treasury Board doing to support official languages in Canada?